 So how long does a divorce take in az or anywhere else?
 The divorce process is often broken down into three phases: the separation phase, the divorce phase, and the post-divorce phase.
 During the separation phase, you and your spouse initiate the divorce process by living apart and terminating marital relations.

 During the divorce phase, you and your spouse begin the legal process of ending your marriage.
-And in the post-divorce phase, you and your spouse finish the legal process of ending your marriage and, hopefully, begin the process of healing and moving on.
+This can be a stressful and lengthy process so you will need to get in contact with an experienced divorce attorney, like those at https://www.petersmay.com/, to guide you through the proceedings.
+In the post-divorce phase, you and your spouse finish the legal process of ending your marriage and, hopefully, begin the process of healing and moving on.
+Additionally, divorce with business is an entirely different matter as it can be more complicated than you think, so you will definitely need a professional lawyer to assist you.

 Finding a Divorce Attorney